Ernesto Miranda: Miranda v. Arizona

-Gary Nelson spoke for the people of Arizona, arguing that this was not a Fifth Amendment issue but just an attempt to expand the Sixth Amendment Escobedo decision.
+Gary Nelson represented the State of Arizona arguing that this was not a Fifth Amendment issue but just an attempt to expand the Sixth Amendment Escobedo decision.
 He urged the justices to clarify their position, but not to push the limits of Escobedo too far.
 He then told the court that forcing police to advise suspects of their rights would seriously obstruct public safety.

 The second day concerned arguments from related cases.
 Thurgood Marshall, the former NAACP attorney, was the last to argue.
 In his capacity as the Solicitor General, he presented the Johnson administration's view of the case: that the government did not have the resources to appoint a lawyer for every indigent person who was accused of a crime.

 Chief Justice Earl Warren wrote the opinion in Miranda v.
 Arizona.
 The decision was in favor of Miranda.
 It stated that:

 The person in custody must, prior to interrogation, be clearly informed that he has the right to remain silent, and that anything he says will be used against him in court; he must be clearly informed that he has the right to consult with a lawyer and to have the lawyer with him during interrogation, and that, if he is indigent, a lawyer will be appointed to represent him.

 The opinion was released on June 13, 1966.
 Because of the decision, police departments throughout the U.S. started to issue Miranda warning cards for their officers to recite.
-They read:

-You have the right to remain silent.
-If you give up the right to remain silent, anything you say can and will be used against you in a court of law.
-You have the right to an attorney and to have an attorney present during questioning.
-If you cannot afford an attorney, one will be provided to you at no cost.
-During any questioning, you may decide at any time to exercise these rights, not answer any questions or make any statements.
-Do you understand these rights as I have read them to you?
+The Supreme Court did not mandate a specific wording and, although word choice is similar, the exact language used varies between jurisdictions.
+A generic admonition might look like this:

 Life after Miranda v.
-Arizona and death
+Arizona

 The Supreme Court invalidated Miranda's conviction, which was tainted by the use of the confession that had been obtained through improper interrogation.
 The state of Arizona retried him.
 At the second trial, his confession was not introduced into evidence, but he was convicted again, on March 1, 1967, based on testimony given by his estranged common-law wife.
 He was sentenced to 20 to 30 years in prison.

 Miranda was paroled in 1972.
 After his release, he started selling autographed Miranda warning cards for $1.50.
 Over the next few years, Miranda was arrested numerous times for minor driving offenses and eventually lost his license.
 He was arrested for the possession of a gun but the charges were dropped.
-However, because this violated his parole, he was sent back to Arizona State Prison for another year.
+However, because this violated his parole, he was sent back to Arizona State Prison for another year before being released.